schilkp/FFC_24Pin_P0.5mm_Breakout/README.md

 And probably many others...

 ## JLCpcb Note:
-When ordering these from JLCpcb (ready zip in Kicad/FFC_24Pin_P0.5mm_Breakout/Gerber), select '2 Layer' instead of '1 Layer'.
+When ordering these from JLCpcb (ready zip in releases), select '2 Layer' instead of '1 Layer'.
 It is much cheaper.
 Also I am not sure you would get a pad on both sides of the pin-header holes.